 At St. Louis Vascular Surgical Specialists (SVSS), we understand that peripheral artery disease (PAD) requires personalized care tailored to each individual’s unique circumstances.
 Under the guidance of Dr. Hacker, a board-certified surgeon with extensive experience in vascular health, you can expect comprehensive evaluation and customized treatment plans to address your PAD effectively.

 Dr. Hacker will meet with you to discuss your symptoms, medical history, and lifestyle factors contributing to PAD.
 Through a thorough examination and diagnostic tests such as ankle-brachial index (ABI) testing or imaging studies, he will accurately assess the severity of your condition.
-Based on this evaluation, Dr. Hacker will collaborate with you to develop a plan for PAD treatment in St. Louis including lifestyle modifications, medications, minimally invasive procedures such as angioplasty or stenting, or surgical interventions if necessary.
+Based on this evaluation, Dr. Hacker, a PAD specialist in Missouri, will collaborate with you to develop a plan for PAD treatment, including lifestyle modifications, medications, minimally invasive procedures such as angioplasty or stenting, or surgical interventions if necessary.

 Schedule your consultation with Dr. Hacker

-St. Louis Vascular Surgical Specialists is your destination for expert care in managing peripheral artery disease (PAD).
+St. Louis Vascular Surgical Specialists is your destination for expert care in wound care and managing peripheral artery disease (PAD).
 Under the guidance of Dr. Robert Hacker, a double board-certified general and vascular surgeon, each patient receives our complete and undivided attention.
-Take the first step towards improved vascular health by scheduling your consultation with Dr. Hacker today.
+Take the first step towards improved vascular health by scheduling your consultation with Dr. Hacker, a PAD specialist in Missouri.
 Our team is here to support you on your journey to better health and well-being.

 Schedule a